graffiti75/Teaching/android-recycler-view-solution/README.md

 ### Solution

-- In order to add the `ReciclerView` for you code, you need to follow some steps:
+- In order to add the `RecyclerView` for you code, you need to follow some steps:
 	- **1.** Inside `fragment_datetime.xml`, remove the `TextView` and add a `RecyclerView`:
 		```
 		<androidx.recyclerview.widget.RecyclerView